 Although CVA and the Honors Programs are not schools, and do not receive funds from the U.S. Department of Education, we are committed to following the guidelines established for such organizations under the Compliance with The Family Educational Rights and Privacy Act (FERPA).
 This includes protecting a student’s records we may have from inspection or review by anyone other than the student, and if they are a minor (younger than 18), by other than an authorized parent.
 For more information about FERPA and its guidelines, please see: https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html.

 Rights Regarding the Collection and Use of Information will be Respected

 Although CVA and the Honors Programs are not sponsors of or engaged in programs or activities that receive funds from the U.S. Department of Education, we are committed to following the guidelines established for such organizations under the Protection of Pupil Rights Amendment (PPRA) to FERPA.
 These include obtaining a student’s consent for their participation in any survey regarding “protected information” (e.g., political affiliations, mental problems, sex, religion, income, etc.) funded, even in part, by the Department of Education.
 A student will be given the opportunity to opt out of any survey, as well as any non-emergency physical exam or screening, and to inspect the results of any survey.
 For more information about PPRA and its guidelines, please see: https://studentprivacy.ed.gov/resources/ppra-model-general-notice-rights,

 Content Must Meet Ethical Standards

-All content contributed to CVA in connection with the AMP HP must meet ethical standards for content (writing) which include:
+All content contributed to CVA in connection with the Honors Programs must meet ethical standards for content (writing) which include: